 Rubber matting is one of the most common matting solutions that we come across and rightly so as it has several benefits that are beneficial to businesses.
-Rubber matting is ideal for situations where non-slip is important, whether that being outside or inside.
-Making it great for busy entrances and corridors, especially when the weather is particularly bad.
-Rubber matting is one of the easiest forms of matting to fit, being very quick and easy to install without needing any special tools.
-This type of matting is also ideal for those companies who are wanting to add that personal touch via a logo.
+Rubber modular matting is ideal for situations where non-slip is important, whether that being outside or inside.
+Making it great for busy entrances and where tagging machines are in operation, especially when the weather is particularly bad.
+Rubber matting is one of the easiest forms of matting to fit, being very quick and easy to install without needing any special tools or employing specialist fitters.
+This type of matting is also ideal for those companies who are wanting to add that personal touch via a full logo image.

 If you're looking for something strong and sturdy, aluminium matting may be the one for you.
 It is a completely indestructible option that looks visually attractive due to its shiny appearance.
 With this range of matting, there is a vast choice of infill options available so that you can style them out to suit your needs.
 Unlike rubber matting, the aluminium alternative can span voids due to it's safe and sturdy nature and can be used both inside and in partly covered entrance areas.